Moving to Santiago de los Caballeros, the Dominican Republic

 When we asked people what advice they would give someone preparing to move to Santiago de los Caballeros, they said:

 "Santiago de los Caballeros, often referred to as simply Santiago, is the second largest city in the Dominican Republic and is known for its vibrant culture, historical sites, and beautiful landscapes.
 Before moving to Santiago, expats should know that the official language is Spanish, so it would be beneficial to learn the language or at least basic phrases.
 English is not widely spoken, especially outside of tourist areas and among older generations.
 The cost of living in Santiago is relatively low compared to many Western countries, but it's important to note that salaries are also generally lower.
 Expats should ensure they have a reliable source of income or savings to support their lifestyle.
 The city has a tropical climate with high temperatures and humidity throughout the year.
 It's important to prepare for this, especially if you're not used to such conditions.
 Healthcare in Santiago is of a good standard, with several private hospitals and clinics available.
 However, it's recommended to have comprehensive health insurance as healthcare can be expensive.
 Public transportation in Santiago is available but can be chaotic and unreliable.
 Many expats choose to drive, but be aware that driving standards can be poor and traffic can be heavy.
 Santiago is generally safe, but like any city, it has areas that are best avoided, especially at night.
 It's advisable to take common-sense precautions to protect your personal safety and belongings.
 The city has a rich cultural scene with many festivals, music events, and art exhibitions.
 It's also home to a number of universities, which contributes to its youthful and energetic vibe.
 Dominican cuisine is a highlight of living in Santiago.
 The city offers a variety of local and international food options, from street food to high-end restaurants.
 Finally, it's important to understand that the pace of life in Santiago is slower than in many Western countries.
-This can be a positive or negative depending on your personal preferences, but it's something to be aware of before making the move," said one expat in Santiago de los Caballeros.
+This can be a positive or negative depending on your personal preferences, but it's something to be aware of before making the move," remarked one expat in Santiago de los Caballeros, the Dominican Republic.

 How do I find a place to live in Santiago de los Caballeros?